Lynette7/Assignment_RPC/README.md

-# Distributed programs that use then RPC paradigm
+# Distributed programs that use the RPC paradigm

 ## Programs